PDB

 Description

+PDB is a primary biological database that contains raw structural data obtained from experiments.
 PDB is a worldwide central repository of structural information of biological macromolecules and is currently managed by the Research Collaboratory for Structural Bioinformatics (RCSB).
 In addition, the PDB website provides a number of services for structure submission and data searching and retrieval.
 PDB is one centralized database for three-dimensional structures of biological macromolecules.
-This database archives atomic coordinates of macromolecules (both proteins and nucleic acids) determined by x-ray crystallography and NMR.
+This database archives atomic coordinates of macromolecules (both proteins and nucleic acids) determined by x-ray crystallography NMR and cryo-electron microscopy.
 It uses a flat file format to represent protein name, authors, experimental details, secondary structure, cofactors, and atomic coordinates.
 The web interface of PDB also provides viewing tools for simple image manipulation.
 The coordinate information is required to be deposited in the Protein Data Bank (PDB, www.rcsb.org/pdb/) as a condition of publication of a journal paper.
 Protein Data Bank (PDB) is a well known primary database.

 Procedure